What Are The Factors Of 54

 So, the prime factorization of 54 is 2 x 3 x 3 x 3, or 2 x 3³.
 This tells us that 54 is composed of one factor of 2 and three factors of 3.

 Prime factorization is incredibly useful because it allows you to quickly determine all the factors of a number.
 By combining the prime factors in different ways, you can find every possible factor.
-For example, using the prime factors of 54 (2 and 3), we can find the factors as follows:
+To give you an idea, using the prime factors of 54 (2 and 3), we can find the factors as follows:

 • 1 (always a factor)